LUXIMO® ON FARM: Nigel Durdy

 Looking ahead

-“On black-grass it’s second to none,” however, he adds “We won’t be going silly with it, we will still be using IPM and trying to get the stale seedbeds and we won’t be bringing the drilling date forward, thinking we are safe.
+“On black-grass it’s second to none,” however, he adds “We’ll use it responsibly - we will still be using IPM and trying to get the stale seedbeds, and we won’t be bringing the drilling date forward, thinking we are safe.”

 Freya is responsible for over 1,600ha across North Bedfordshire and into South Cambridgeshire along with her son Joshua who has recently joined the partnership.